 Glue the leprechaun hat to the top of the shamrock’s leaf.

 Isn’t this one so cute?
-We think so!
+We think so and hope your kids like it too!

 Pete The Cat: The Great Leprechaun Chase is a must-have for Pete the Cat fans!
 Join Pete as he tries to catch an elusive leprechaun.